 Because of this, I highly recommend it as a lunch before your holiday meal.
 It’s filling, yet you won’t feel incredibly heavy either.
 Plus you can roast your vegetables ahead of time and store them in the fridge so it’s all ready to assemble quickly.
 Most of the time required to make this is really hands-off, so it’s a very simple meal.

-Most of the items for this roasted vegetable salad are pretty straight forward and are widely available.
-Pomegranate seeds are typically sold in the packaged fruit section of grocery stores and I know Trader Joe’s definitely carries them.
+Most of the items for this roasted fall salad are pretty straight forward and are widely available.
+Pomegranate seeds are typically sold in the packaged fruit section of grocery stores and I know Trader Joe’s definitely carries them near the refrigerated fruit section.

-This cozy roasted vegetable salad is filled with warm flavors like butternut squash and roasted brussels sprouts, then topped with tangy pomegranate seeds and crunchy pepitas.
+This cozy roasted fall panzanella salad is filled with warm flavors like butternut squash and roasted brussels sprouts, then topped with tangy pomegranate seeds and crunchy pepitas.
 Perfect as a surprisingly filling main dish or a side dish.

 - 2 tablespoons olive oil